Afrikan-Son/wk1-code-challenge/README.md

 # Running the applications
 ## speed-detector
-- To run, run this command in terminal:
+1. To run, run this command in terminal:
 `node speed-detector/index.js`
--It will prompt you to enter your speed.
+2. It will prompt you to enter your speed.
--Enter your speed and press Enter.
+3. Enter your speed and press Enter.
--Your speed will return as 'Ok' if speed is less than 70, and your speed demerits will be returned if higher than 70.
+4. Your speed will return as 'Ok' if speed is less than 70, and your speed demerits will be returned if higher than 70.

 # Challenge 3: Net Salary Calculator (Toy Problem)